sputtilutti/PhotosExport/README.md

 # Usage

 1. Open the script in Mac Script Editor
-2. Modify the destination (`dest`) path to where you want your images to be exported
+2. Press "run", it will ask where you want to put the exported files
-3. Click "run"

-Directories will be created if they do not exist.
-Before exporting the image, it will check that the image is not already in the directory.